 NKDEP continually strives to communicate key messages as clearly and simply as possible, particularly for those at risk for CKD.
 One of our most recent efforts involved a revision of Make the Kidney Connection brochure, which is now titled, For People with Diabetes or High Blood Pressure: Get Checked for Kidney Disease.
 The 4-panel brochure explains why people with diabetes or high blood pressure should be tested for CKD, how the kidneys are tested, and the steps one can take to protect the kidneys.
-Download the new brochure or order up to 50 copies for free.

 In October, we told you about our new web videos which aim to foster productive patient-provider interactions about CKD and risk, treatment, testing and diagnosis, and dialysis and transplantation.
 If you educate patients about CKD, please view one or more of our 16 video clips.
 Then tell us what you think by clicking on the video page’s highlight button or taking the quick survey.

 NKDEP has developed Chronic Kidney Disease and Drug Dosing: Information for Providers, an educational statement that provides guidance on drug dosing in the post-creatinine standardization environment.
 The statement addresses: